Now available on VS Code Marketplace & Open VSX (Cursor)

 Static AST analysis via Babel — no type-checking overhead, no compilation step.
 Debounced on every keystroke.

-Two tiers of analysis — from per-statement checks to data flow analysis across components.
+Each detection is a signal, not a mandate.
+Two tiers of analysis — from per-statement checks to data flow across components.

 Tier 1 — Per-Statement Analysis